 Gammon Percussion 5-piece (Budget Choice)

 Compared to the others mentioned so far, the Gammon Percussion is much more affordable making it ideal for beginners and those who might have need of an additional practice set.
 It performs well during gigs if modified slightly, but otherwise is a solid drum set with a budget-friendly price tag.

-- Low price point makes it an affordable option with reasonable sound quality
+- The low price point makes it an affordable option with reasonable sound quality

 - An instructional DVD for learning is also included

 - The pedal supplied for the bass drum is chain driven, and it can lose it’s shape on the up-stroke which causes a loss of control over the pedal.
 A slip in this way can wreck your timing, especially if you’re just starting out with complex jazz time signatures

 - The cymbals supplied are low quality, but with jazz style playing are able to hold up longer than under the kind of pacing a rock or metal drummer would use